tmacwill/understanding-computers/content/src/chapters/binary.markdown

 Woah!
 That worked out well.
 With this representation, which admittedly feels a lot less intuitive, we're able to solve the problems we ran into with sign and magnitude: we're not really wasting a bit anymore, we have only one representation of zero, and addition works again.
 Let's just make sure quickly: 5 + -5 should be zero, and 1011 + 0101 = 0000 (dropping the last one that we carried).
 Sweet deal!
 Don't worry if two's complement is still a bit confusing, as we'll really only be dealing with positive numbers throughout.

-## An Attempt at Comic Relief

-Alright, hopefully jokes like this one now make a bit more sense!
+Hopefully jokes like this one now make a bit more sense!

 ![10 types](/static/img/2-types.jpg)